James P. White House: Description and history

 The White House is located south of Belfast's central business district, at the southern end of Church Street, occupying a triangular lot at the corner of High Street.
 It is a two-story wood-frame structure, with a hip roof topped by a widow's walk and cupola, and a granite foundation.
 The front and sides are finished in flushboard siding, with clapboards elsewhere.
 The building corners have oversides pilasters with Doric capitals, rising to a multi-level entablature that encircles the building.
 The main facade is three bays wide, the center one projecting and rising to a gabled roof.
 The main entrance, and a second floor balcony entrance, are both recessed in this projecting, the recessed area articulated by pilasters and fluted columns.

 The house was designed by Calvin Ryder, a local architect, for James Patterson White, and was completed in 1840.
 White, a Belfast native, was a successful businessman who served for two years as mayor.
-Later owners of the house have included James Taliaferro, a Florida Senator who owned it as a summer residence.
+Later owners of the house included James Taliaferro, a Florida Senator who owned it as a summer residence.
 In the late 20th century the building served as a bed and breakfast inn.
 By 2015, the White House is a private residence once again.
+The present owner has erected a tall, white plastic fence around the property which prevents a clear view of the house.